eembc/audiomark/README.md

 should fall into a simple `th_api` folder or collection of files so that it is obvious what needs to be ported.
 Currently the `components/eembc` folder illustrates this by separating all of the Arm-specific code into `th_api.c`.

+# Submitting scores

+Score submission is currently not available.
+It is a future enhancement.

 # Copyright and license